 Mont Saint Michel

-In 1879, the natural causeway to Mont was built up so that it was no longer hidden at high tide.
-This has allowed silt to accumulate around the island, and eventually, Mont St. Michel ceased to be an island.
-In 2009, however, the French government completed a hydraulic dam on the connecting Couesnon River which has helped to remove the silt.
-In 2015, a new causeway will replace the old one, allowing the water to flow freely beneath and around it, and restoring the island to its original state.
+In 1879, the natural causeway to Mont was built up so it was no longer hidden at high tide.
+This allowed silt to accumulate around the island, and eventually, Mont St. Michel ceased to be an island.
+In 2009, however, the French government completed a hydraulic dam on the connecting Couesnon River, which helped remove the silt.
+In 2015, a new causeway will replace the old one, allowing the water to flow freely beneath and around it and restoring the island to its original state.

 Over 2 million people visit Mont St. Michel each year.
 The best time to visit is between January and March to avoid the crowds and experience the mystique of this sacred and historic site in relative privacy.